- Safe Harbor 401(k) plans automatically satisfy non-discrimination testing rules.

 - Your business can deduct all matching contributions (Within the deductibility limitations imposed by the IRS) to employee accounts.
 And don't forget, matching contributions help increase employee retention, and are a great recruiting tool for prospective hires.

 - You automatically satisfy non-discrimination testing.

 There are two deadlines to be aware of:

-- The first is September 27th – as it typically takes 401(k) providers a few days to get this type of plan set up before the government-imposed deadline (some require up to a month).
-FYI, some providers stop accepting new Safe Harbor 401(k)s 30 days or earlier from the proposed IRS deadline of October 1st.
+- The first is in August or September – as it typically takes 401(k) providers a few weeks or more to get this type of plan set up before the government-imposed deadline (some require up to a month).
+FYI, some providers stop accepting new Safe Harbor 401(k)s 30 to 45 days or earlier from the proposed IRS deadline of October 1st.

 - The second is October 1st, the government-mandated deadline to have a Safe Harbor 401(k) plan in place for a business running a calendar fiscal year.
 So, get your questions answered and plan purchased before this date if you are ready to start taking advantage of the tax and savings benefits Safe Harbor 401(k)s offer.